DFgraphics/Afro-Graphics/README.md

 In all of these steps, the TWBT components need to be installed over normal graphics pack components so that the TWBT content overwrites the regular graphics pack content.
-It's probably easiest to install the TWBT content into the normal graphics pack folders before then copying them all to your copy of Dwarf Fortress.
+It's probably easiest to install the TWBT content into the normal graphics pack folders before then copying those all into your copy of Dwarf Fortress.

 2.1.1 - Installing all the TWBT content:
 To install all the TWBT content,